 Difference Between Wear and Tear and Deterioration of Your Carpet

-However, there’s a difference between your carpet sustaining standard wear and experiencing deterioration.
-Knowing how to distinguish one from the other can help you determine whether you can restore your carpet or whether you need to replace your carpet.
+There’s a difference between your carpet sustaining standard wear and experiencing deterioration.
+Knowing how to distinguish one from the other can help you determine whether you can restore your carpet, or whether you need to replace your carpet completely.

 Continue reading to learn more about the differences between carpet wear and tear and carpet deterioration and how to maintain your carpet’s appearance.

 Carpet wear and tear features dirt and debris in its fibers, which might be slightly frayed due to frequent use.
 The wear and tear will worsen with more traffic, because the dirt and debris become further embedded into the carpet’s fibers every time someone steps on it.
 Additionally, the force people and objects place on the carpet is abrasive to its fibers, causing them to fray and even look dull.
 Even with high traffic, carpets will see wear and tear as they age.

 Carpeting can also fade because of exposure to sunlight, but carpets also naturally fade the older they get.
 Both are considered to be normal carpet wear and tear.

 Carpet deterioration is more severe than normal carpet wear and tear.
 It goes beyond dirt buildup and fading and can feature more frayed carpet fibers, excessive dirt and soiling, tears and rips, unraveling material, and stains among other damage.
 The longer dirt and debris stay in your carpet’s fibers, the more they will damage the fibers.
 With enough time, this damage becomes permanent.
 Furthermore, carpet deterioration is what can occur if you neglect to take care of your carpet and ignore the standard wear and tear it undergoes.

 3. How Can I Prevent Carpet Wear and Tear and Deterioration?